Resources

 Books:

-The Continuum Concept: In Search of Happiness Lost - by Jean Liedloff.
-My all-time favorite child rearing book.
+The Continuum Concept: In Search of Happiness Lost – by Jean Liedloff.
+One of my all-time favorite child rearing books.
 Kind of boring until about page 50; after that, it gets really intriguing.

-Keepers of the Children: Native American Wisdom and Parenting - by Laura Ramirez.
-One of the best child rearing books I’ve read; too bad it’s not more widely known.
+Keepers of the Children: Native American Wisdom and Parenting by Laura Ramirez.
+One of the best; too bad it’s not more widely known.

 Real Food for Mother & Baby – by Nina Planck